-- If the priority consideration being sought is for 1(A), 1(B), or both AND/OR 2. - Page number(s) in the proposal narrative where they document the plan to respond to the priority consideration. - If seeking priority consideration 1(B), note who is the proposed subawardee to receive the funding and the amount of funds proposed.
+- If the priority consideration being sought is for 2, as well as 1(A), 1(B), or both. - Page number(s) in the proposal narrative where they document the plan to respond to the priority consideration. - If seeking priority consideration 1(B), note who is the proposed subawardee to receive the funding and the amount of funds proposed.